microsoft/scalar/docs/troubleshooting.md

 The Scalar service checks for new versions of Scalar daily and will prompt you for upgrade using a notification.
 To check yourself, run `scalar upgrade` to see if an upgrade is available.
-Run `scalar upgrade --confirm` to actually perform the upgrade, if you with.
+Run `scalar upgrade --confirm` to actually perform the upgrade, if you wish.

 Diagnosing Issues
 -----------------